Everything has changed since the COVID-19 outbreak began in the U.S. two months ago.

 Oscar Verduga, Trusted Realty Inspections Inc.

 The inspection is now carried out with no one in the house.
 Only the inspector goes in with full protective gear on.
 The real estate agent and clients wait outside for the inspection to finish.
-Once the inspection is done, the inspector goes to his car and calls the clients to give them a summary of the inspection.
+Once the inspection is done, the inspector goes to his car and calls the clients to summarize the inspection.
 The payment is done electronically through etransfer or credit card payment over the phone.
 Later that day, the completed report is sent electronically.